Amozaya/tech221_virtualisation/README.md

 To create a Virtual Machine you need to do following steps:

-1. Start Visual Studio and open the folder for your project.
+1. Start a Visual Studio and open the folder for your project.
 Using `bash` terminal you have to intialise your folder with a following command: `vagrant init`.
 After initialising new file will be created called `Vagrantfile` which will act as a configuration file when creating a Virtual Machine
-2. Before creating a VM you need to start VirtualBox (remember to start it as an Administrator).
+2. Before creating a VM you need to start a VirtualBox (remember to start it as an Administrator).
 To create our VM first open `Vagrantfile` and change `config.vm.box` line to be as following: `config.vm.box = "ubuntu/xenial64"`.
 This way we ensure we will have Ubuntu on our VM.
 After that type `vagrant up` in your terminal and it should send a command to `VirtualBox` to start a new VM.
 3. Once all the set up process is finished the new Virtual Machine should be available for us to use localy.
-4. It can be optional, but we can add provisioners in order to automate the set-up of our VM machine by updating and install any required packages automatically when starting it up.
+4. It can be optional, but we can add provisioners in order to automate the set-up of our VM machine by updating and installing any required packages automatically when starting it up.
 Simillar to "User data" in AWS, we can write a script with commands to be executed when we running up our VM.
 More on this in the next chapter.
 5. If you added any provisions instructions you can either restart your VM or start a new one in order of this script to be executed.
-6. Finally, when all of the preparations are done and VM is running we can use ssh connection to connect to our VM.
+6. Finally, when all of the preparations are done and VM is running we can use `ssh` connection to connect to our VM.
 To do that we need to use our Bash terminal.
-Then, use `cd` commands to navigate into your project folder where `Vargantfile` is located and use command `vargant ssh` to connect to VM by ssh.
+Then, use `cd` commands to navigate into your project folder where `Vargantfile` is located and use command `vargant ssh` to connect to VM by `ssh`.

 ### Create Provisioners